Nau mai, Haere Mai

 Inspired by her mother’s and grandmother’s work, Elizabeth is applying her years of experience in user experience, designing for customers and strategy planning to this kaupapa.
 Her very technical background was as a software developer (BSc(Hons)) and Roboticist (MEngSc) before moving into leadership and planning roles.
 She learnt about tūpuna parenting ways in detail from her Mum in the years before Helen passed away.
 Elizabeth’s other mahi is as māmā to three tamariki, who she treasures and adores.

-As well as being Chairman for this kaupapa, Dr Kaa is Archdeacon for Mātauranga in the Anglican Church and a social justice advocate.
+Previously Chairman for this kaupapa, Dr Kaa is Archdeacon for Mātauranga in the Anglican Church and a social justice advocate.
 He is passionate about child welfare, just as his father, Dr Hone Kaa, was before him.
 He holds a PhD in history from the University of Auckland and is author of an award-winning book, Te Hāhi Mihinare – The Māori Anglican Church, about iwi engagement with Christianity and how Māori adapted it to make it our own.

 Ashleigh has been a Maori Health Worker within Waikato communities since 2016 and became interested in tūpuna parenting after she had her matamua.
 She is māmā to three tamariki now, aged 8, 7 and 6.
 When the opportunity to learn more about this kaupapa in-depth through Ngākau Aroha Parenting arose, Ashleigh jumped at the chance and was part of our very first cohort in 2021.

 She has been sharing the kaupapa with whānau, both online and in face-to-face wānanga, ever since.
-Ashleigh then went on to train as a Ngākau Aroha Mentor, qualifying her to be a facilitator of both our Ngākau Aroha journey for kaimahi, as well as our whānau wānanga.
+She completed her facilitator journey for Ngākau Aroha in 2022, and started her Kaiārahi role in 2023.

 Joleen brings years of experience working in the social welfare sector, particularly supporting youth, and teenage parents to our board.
 She is also CEO of Te Aka Ora Charitable Trust based in Gisborne, working with tamariki, rangatahi and their whānau and communities, to support with social needs, whanau support, early learning opportunities and parenting supports.